The following information may help to address your question:

-- Unique personality that combines over-friendliness and high levels of empathy with anxiety.
+- and a unique personality that combines over-friendliness and high levels of empathy with anxiety.

-People with Williams syndrome typically have difficulty with visual-spatial tasks such as drawing and assembling puzzles, but they tend to do well on tasks that involve spoken language, music, and learning by repetition (rote memorization).
+People with Williams syndrome typically have difficulty with tasks such as drawing and assembling puzzles.
+They tend to do well on tasks that involve spoken language, music, and learning by repetition.

-Young children with Williams syndrome have distinctive facial features including a broad forehead, a short nose with a broad tip, full cheeks, and a wide mouth with full lips.
-Many affected people have dental problems such as small, widely spaced teeth and teeth that are crooked or missing.
+Facial features common in young children with Williams syndrome include a broad forehead; a short nose with a broad tip; full cheeks; and a wide mouth with full lips.
 In older children and adults, the face appears longer and more gaunt.
+Dental problems are common and may include small, widely spaced teeth and teeth that are crooked or missing.

 Last updated: 9/9/2016

 Most cases of Williams syndrome are not inherited

 .
 The condition typically occurs due to random events during the formation egg or sperm cells

 in a parent.
 Therefore, it most often occurs in people with no family history